-Here are the latest trends and predictions for the Dallas-Fort Worth real estate market through 2018 and into 2019.
+Here are the latest trends and predictions for the Dallas-Fort Worth real estate market through 2019 and into 2020.

 Dallas-Fort Worth Metroplex Housing Forecast